maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 # Detailed design

-Categorising the proposals into two sections `Enhancements` and `New Features`.
+Categorising the proposals into two sections `Enhancements` and `New API Features`.
 These features are also based on the suggestion from [cretz](https://forum.safenetwork.io/users/cretz/activity) in the [forum thread](https://forum.safenetwork.io/t/safe-launcher-dev-issues-suggestions/7890)